Extract subregion from a grid or image

 Note: No space is allowed between the option flag and the associated arguments.

 grdcut will produce a new outgrid file which is a subregion of ingrid.
-The subregion is specified with -R as in other programs; the specified range must not exceed the range of ingrid (but see -N).
+The subregion may be specified with -R as in other programs; the specified range must not exceed the range of ingrid (but see -N).
 If in doubt, run grdinfo to check range.
-Alternatively, define the subregion indirectly via a range check on the node values or via distances from a given point.
-Finally, you can use -J for oblique projections to determine the corresponding rectangular -R setting that will give a grid that fully covers the oblique domain.
-Complementary to grdcut there is grdpaste, which will join together two grid files along a common edge.
+Alternatively, define the subregion indirectly via a range check on the node values or via distances from a fixed point.
+Finally, you can use -J for oblique projections to determine the corresponding rectangular -R setting that will give a subregion that fully covers the oblique domain.
+Note: If the input grid is actually an image (gray-scale, RGB, or RGBA), then options -N and -Z are unavailable, while for multi-layer Geotiff files only options -R, -S and -G are supported, i.e., you can cut out a sub-region only (which we do via gdal_translate if you have multiple bands).
+Complementary to grdcut there is grdpaste, which will join together two grid files (not images) along a common edge.

 - -f[i|o]colinfo (more …)